-6 reasons why you should avoid disinfecting your pool with bleach
+6 reasons why you should avoid disinfecting your pool with bleach instead of chlorine

 - Bleach is very low in active chlorine concentration (between 2.5 and 5% active chlorine at most!).
-It will therefore require astronomical quantities of bleach to obtain the same disinfection results as with suitable chlorinated products (chlorine tabs, fast chlorine, etc…).
+It will therefore require astronomical quantities of bleach to obtain the same disinfection results as with suitable chlorinated products (chlorine tabs, fast chlorine, etc…).;

-- Bleach has a very high pH (pH=12), which leads to an overall increase in the pH of your pool and requires rebalancing with pH- (acidity enhancer).
+- Bleach has a very high pH (pH=12), which leads to an overall increase in the pH of your pool and requires rebalancing with pH- (acidity enhancer).;

 - Bleach degrades very quickly during storage, which further reduces its concentration of active chlorine and therefore its disinfection capacity.
-This makes the dosing of treatments hazardous and random.
+This makes the dosing of treatments hazardous and random.;

 - Finally, if it is not properly dosed, bleach can become dangerous for bathers!
-Pool water that is too concentrated in bleach can become toxic, irritating the eyes, skin and respiratory tract of swimmers.
+Pool water that is too concentrated in bleach can become toxic, irritating the eyes, skin, and respiratory tract of swimmers.

-So stop disinfecting your pool with bleach right now and choose a safe, efficient and economical solution like the iopool system instead.
+So stop disinfecting your pool with bleach right now and choose a safe, efficient, and economical solution like the iopool system instead.

 More information: iopool.com